 5 Winning Strategies to Achieve Digital Data Governance Maturity

 In the new data economy, the marketing opportunities seem endless.
 Data is the new oil.
 Sky is the limit.
 Right?
 But why does all the hype seem to gloss over the obstacles around data?
-Marketers on the front lines seem to be experiencing a very different reality.
+Marketers on the front lines seem to be experiencing a very different reality – and struggle with implementing any type of usable data governance maturity model.
 Gartner measures the average financial impact of poor data on businesses at $9.7 million per year.
 And nearly a third of customer and prospect data is believed to be inaccurate.
 MIT reports knowledge workers waste up to 50% of their time dealing with monotonous data quality issues.

 The dream of democratizing data seems further away.
 Instead of focusing on value-add activities, marketers end up spending their time on fire drills and investigating discrepancies with their data.
 If you can’t trust the quality of the data that are driving processes like segmentation and lead generation, how can you trust the integrity of your marketing efforts?
 The classic example is conflicting data and segmentation rules across marketing tools, which leads to an infinite loop whereby an email campaign automatically resends to the same customers multiple times.
 Or a feature flag is turned on to enable campaigns in one tool, but unexpectedly blocks data capture in another.